Three-dimensional quantum Hall effect and magnetothermoelectric properties in Weyl semimetals: Introduction

-Another exciting frontier is to explore the thermoelectric transport of Weyl semimetal, due to the possibility of record-high thermoelectric conversion efficiency in these semimetal systems ~\cite{Fu2019,Caglieris2018,Watzman2018,Hirschberger2016,Chen2016, Gooth2017,Sharma2016,Gorbar2017,Yang18,Skinner2018,Jia2016}.
-More recently, a nonsaturating thermopower and quantized thermoelectric Hall conductivity has been proposed for Weyl semimetal~\cite{Fu1904,Fu2018,Fu20190}.
-Although there has been much work on the thermoelectric transport properties, thermoelectric transport in the 3D QHE regime and the effect of disorder scattering have not been studied, which is highly desired.
+Another exciting frontier is to explore the thermoelectric transport of Weyl semimetals, due to the possibility of record-high thermoelectric conversion efficiency in these semimetal systems ~\cite{Caglieris2018,Watzman2018,Hirschberger2016,Chen2016, Gooth2017,Sharma2016,Gorbar2017,Yang18,Jia2016}.
+More recently, a nonsaturating thermopower and quantized thermoelectric Hall conductivity has been proposed for Weyl semimetals~\cite{Fu1904,Skinner2018,Fu2019}.
+Although there has been much work on the thermoelectric transport properties, thermoelectric transport in the 3D QHE regime and the effect of the disorder scattering have not been studied.
+Such an investigation is highly desired.

-In this letter, we report a numerical study of the QHE and magnetothermoelectric transport of a 3D Weyl semimetal in the presence of disorder.
-Under a perpendicular magnetic field, while most of the Landau levels (LLs) of bulk states form continuum spectrum, there appear unique zeroth LLs passing through the topologically protected Weyl points.
-We demonstrate that the Hall conductivity $\sigma_{xy}$ exhibits well-defined plateaus in units of $e^{2}/h$ for a finite range of Fermi energy around Weyl points and an intermediate number of layers in the field direction.
-The bulk picture established here reveals that the 3D QHE can be more robust than expected from the ``wormhole'' tunneling picture of surface states~\cite{Wang2017,Lu2019,Sun2019}.
+In this paper, we report a numerical study of the QHE and magnetothermoelectric transport of a 3D Weyl semimetal in the presence of disorder.
+We demonstrate that the Hall conductivity $\sigma_{xy}$ exhibits well-defined plateaus in units of $e^{2}/h$ for electron Fermi energy in the finite gap $E_g$ ($E_g = 2\sqrt{2}\hbar \omega_c$ with $\omega_c$ as the cyclotron frequency) between the $n = -1$ and $n = 1$ Landau levels (LLs) around the Weyl points, as the zeroth LLs are discretized for an intermediate number of layers in the direction of the magnetic field.
+Our theory suggests a new version of QHE protected by bulk energy gap, which may occur in the 3D Weyl semimetal, and is different from the 3D QHE based on ``wormhole'' tunneling proposed in Refs.21-23.
 We show how the system size, the magnetic field strength and disorder influence the quantized Hall plateaus.
-We further reveal that the transverse thermoelectric conductivity $\alpha_{xy}$ and the thermopower $S_{xx}$ exhibit a series of peaks, while the longitudinal thermoelectric conductivity $\alpha_{xx}$ and Nernst signal $S_{xy}$ oscillate and change sign at the center of each subband of LLs.
-Furthermore, both $\alpha_{xy}$ and $S_{xx}$ for all LLs do not saturate with the temperature ($T$). $S_{xy}$ shows a broad maximum at intermediate $T$ for strong magnetic fields, which shifts to lower $T$ with decreasing magnetic field strength.
-The predicted magnetoelectric and magnetothermoelectric transport properties of Weyl semimetals can be compared with experiments.
+We further reveal that the transverse thermoelectric conductivity $\alpha_{xy}$ develops a plateau for a wide range of temperatures, which is quantized at an universal constant signaling the LL quantization.
+The Nernst signal $S_{xy}$ shows a broad maximum at intermediate $T$ for strong magnetic fields, which shifts to lower $T$ with decreasing magnetic field strength.
+Our work provides a systematical understanding of the topological 3D QHE and magnetothermoelectric transport in Weyl semimetals.

+This paper is organized as follows.
+In Sec.
+II, the model Hamiltonian of the 3D Weyl semimetal is introduced.
+In Sec.
+III, numerical results of the quantized Hall conductivity and thermoelectric transport coefficients obtained by using exact diagonalization are presented.
+The final section contains a summary.